 There are greater swimmers in the world.
 But I’m the one with charisma.
 I have the asset of being articulate.
 I can get out of the water and make people interested in my story.

 So why do people believe Nyad when she makes her outrageous and demonstrably false claims?
-Because marathon swimming receives, for all practical purposes, no attention, press or otherwise, from anyone outside the sport.
+Because marathon swimming receives, for all practical purposes, no attention from anyone outside the sport.
 Someone like Nyad—skilled at hype, aching for adoration—can complete a few swims, say she’s the greatest, and everyone will believe her.
-Why would anyone in their right mind go to such lengths to lie about a sport to which only a handful of people pay attention?

 Well, all of us except “this one guy in Ireland” and a few others.